-The regulated emissions units at the solid fuel gasification facility include a 260 megawatt (electric) combined cycle combustion turbine which fires syngas or No. 2 fuel oil; an auxiliary boiler which fires No. 2 fuel oil; a sulfuric acid plant; a solid fuel handling system; a solid fuel gasification system; and, two nominal 165 megawatt simple cycle gas turbines firing either natural gas or No. 2 fuel oil.
+The existing facility consists of a 260 megawatt (electric) combined cycle combustion turbine which fires syngas or No. 2 fuel oil; an auxiliary boiler which fires No. 2 fuel oil; a sulfuric acid plant; a solid fuel handling system; a solid fuel gasification system; and, two nominal 165 megawatt simple cycle gas turbines firing either natural gas or No. 2 fuel oil.